-AP5: You select and adapt appropriate lessons or learning resources which SP8: You lead or mentor colleagues in developing materials/ curricula that align with innovations in EAP. to inform your practice and that of SP9: You network within an institution to research target academic needs and practices for incorporation into programmes or courses. academic or professional attributes SP10: You (or those you lead) apply knowledge of specific academic contexts to materials or learning resource design.
+AP6: You consider, anticipate and check student needs. • SP9: You network within an institution to research target academic needs and practices for incorporation into programmes or courses. · SP10: You (or those you lead) apply knowledge of specific academic contexts to materials or learning resource design.
 SP11: You are involved in shaping the contexts within which EAP operates within or beyond your institution. (e.g. as an external examiner or on a learning & teaching committee)

-B: Teaching & Learning

-Associate Fellow Fellow Senior Fellow AT1: You articulate personal principles of EAP teaching and learning.
-FT1: You draw on recognised theories of EAP teaching and learning.
-ST1: You demonstrate a broad knowledge of EAP theories and academic contexts to inform EAP provision at institutional or sector level. techniques, and rationales for their techniques, and rationales for their centred EAF ST2: You articulate examples of student- centred EAP teaching techniques, and rationales for their use.
-AT3: You recognise a range of EAP syllabus/course types.
-FT3: You recognise a range of EAP syllabus/course types and how they influence the approach to teaching.
-ST3: You recognise a range of EAP syllabus/course types and how they influence the approach to teaching.
-T4: You adapt teaching or learning n naterial for specific academic contexts or disciplines.
-T5: Your teaching aims to develop a cademic and professional attributes (s uch as critical thinking and autonomy).
-T6: You stage and scaffold your teac hing of academic communication.
+B: Teaching & Learning Associate Fellow Fellow Senior Fellow AT1: You articulate personal principles of EAP teaching and learning.
+ST1: You demonstrate a broad knowledge of EAP theories and academic contexts to inform EAP provision at institutional or sector level.
+AT2: You articulate examples of student-centred EAP teaching techniques, and rationales for their use.
+FT2: You articulate examples of student-centred EAP teaching techniques, and rationales for their use.
+ST2: You articulate examples of student-centred EAP teaching techniques, and rationales for their use.
+AT3: You recognise a range of EAP syllabus/course types. types and how they influence the approach to ST3: You recognise a range of EAP syllabus/course types and how they influence the approach to teaching.
+T4: You adapt teaching or learning material for specif ic academic contexts or disciplines.
+T5: Your teaching aims to develop academic and prof essional attributes (such as critical thinking and auton omy).
+T6: You stage and scaffold your teaching of academic communication.
 T7: You integrate study skills and strategies explicitly into teaching.
-T8: Your teaching develops students ability to navigate current or future e educational contexts.
-T9: You use classroom assessment techniques to demonstrate learning and inform future teaching.
+T8: Your teaching develops students' ability to naviga T8: Your teaching develops students' ability to navigate current or future educational contexts.
+T9: You use classroom assessment techniques to dem T9: You use classroom assessment techniques to demonstrate learning and inform future teaching.
 T10: You raise awareness of discourse features in your teaching.
-T11: You train students to investigate the practices of a discipline.
-T12: You respond flexibly to unplanned learning opportunities.
+T11: You train students to investigate the practices o T12: You respond flexibly to unplanned learning opportunities.
 T13: You encourage a critical approach to knowledge building and transfer.